patrickroocks/listcompr/README.md

 ## Contact

-To submit bugs or suggest improvements, feel free to [open a github issue](https://github.com/patrickroocks/listcompr/issues) or write a mail to me: Patrick Roocks, mail@p-roocks.de
+To submit bugs or suggest improvements, feel free to [open a issue](https://github.com/patrickroocks/listcompr/issues) or write a mail to me: Patrick Roocks, mail@p-roocks.de